This guide walks you through the basics of editing pages and working with modules.

 - Hover over the blank space where a column should be, and you'll see a highlighted box where you can add a module.

 - Click the empty box to select the empty column and add your first module.

 Adding Modules: The Module Window

-At the top right of your edit page, you'll see options to save or publish your work:
+- At the top right corner of your edit page, you'll see options to save or publish your work:

-Preview: Displays a preview of how the current draft will look live.
+- Preview: Displays a preview of what the current draft will look live.

-Publish: Publishes your current draft to display live on your site, returns you to Site Center.
+- Publish: Publishes your current draft to display live on your site and returns you to Site Center.

-Save Draft: Saves your current work as a draft, without publishing, returns you to Site Center.
+- Save Draft: Saves your current work as a draft, without publishing, and returns you to Site Center.

-Cancel: Discards all information in the current draft, returns you to Site Center.
+- Cancel: Discards all information in the current draft and returns you to Site Center.